 Chemical Explorer, developed by Minesoft to take advantage of Chemical NER technology to add chemical structure search capability throughout the entire text of millions of patent documents, can interrogate patent data in several ways.
 Similarity, substructure and exact structure searching are available, with structure input possible from chemical name, trade name, SMILES, Mol file or by drawing the structure.

-Chemical Explorer has recently been further developed, with the following improvements:
+Chemical Explorer has recently been further developed, with the following enhancements:

 - Increased data coverage: Russian language patents now included, coverage now includes patents from Russia (RU), Soviet Union (SU) and East Germany (DD)